 203 Journeys was the third in a series of pieces for Gartnavel Royal Hospital – following 200 Years in December 2014 and 2:02 two years later.
 This time we asked folk to think about journeys they have taken: physical, emotional, spiritual, holiday trips or any other kind of journey, and then write some words about it.
 Gartnavel Royal Composer in Residence, Andrew Cruickshank, incorporated the words into this new composition,

-Common Wheel musicians worked with Gartnavel Royal Composer in Residence, Andrew Cruickshank, on a new composition celebrating and reflecting on 200 years of organised psychiatric care in Glasgow.
-The work was performed in 'The Hub', Gartnavel Royal Hospital on Saturday 20th December 2014 in front of a full house and it was awesome!
-There is a recording of the event on YouTube.
+which was performed in 'The Hub' at Gartnavel Royal Hospital on Saturday 15th December 2017 in front of a full house.
+There is a recording of the event on SoundCloud.

 Carnival Club clients, staff and volunteers had a wonderful time at the Glasgow Style Mile Christmas Carnival on Sunday 26th November 2017.
 The annual Carnival brings music, dance and spectacle to the heart of Glasgow.
 It was an afternoon of amazing performance, thrilling costumes and enchanting acts.
 We braved the cold to display Carnival club's most recent artworks along the city centre streets and finished up among the Christmas lights of the very festive George Square.
 The crowds were lining the streets, and the group's various creations - including a huge planet, Jack Skellington, and a variety of elves - were a huge hit!
 This year we were able to go bigger and better, as the team from our bike workshop in Maryhill brought their tricycle to carry the rather large Christmas tree!